 Industrial manufacturers of glycol ethers devote substantial resources to obtaining an in-depth knowledge of their products, thus helping to continually ensure their safe use.
 Industry works with both the academic world and the public authorities to assess the risks and strengthen safety measures:

 - The European Oxygenated Solvent Producers Association (OSPA) contributed towards the financing of a European data review published in 1995 (ECETOC report, 1995/64), as well as to the subsequent update addressing the Toxicology of Glycol Ethers and its Relevance to Man (ECETOC reports 2005/95 Vol I and vol II).
-This technical report is a comprehensive review of all the known toxicological data on 35 (check) glycol ethers and glymes.
-The report brings up to date the earlier review by including all the new toxicological data, especially on the commercially important glycol ethers.
+This technical report is a comprehensive review of available toxicological data on glycol ethers and glymes.

 - Manufacturers are also always ready to provide the public authorities with any information at their disposal.
 For the glycol ethers classified as reprotoxic, Industry has put in place a charter to make sure that the substances are only sold into compliant applications and uses, where strict exposure control measures are in place.

 - Industry also contributed to define the appropriate limitations of certain uses of some glycol ethers by providing relevant data to the Scientific Committee on Consumer Products (SCCP – part of DG Health and Consumers).
 More information is available on the Restrictions in Marketing and Use page.

 The safety of employees using glycol ethers has continually improved over the years as knowledge of the properties of these substances has expanded.